scottlet/gulp-express-livereload/README.md

 Changelog:

+* 3.0.0 - Added in babel support as it's fast now.
+Deploy works correctly.
+Tweaked some stuff around how CSS is built.
+Made the javascript minification better.
+Tweaked the eslint settings.
 * 1.1.0 - A few changes reorganising things.
 Updated everything to work correctly.
 Changed a lot of the dependencies and tweaked the watchers and notification systems.
 Added the ability to override options.